 Let’s start by outlining what I can’t do for you: 1) I can’t take care of your kids so you can nap; 2) I can’t cook you a bunch of crockpot meals each week and drop them off on Sunday nights; and 3) I can’t pack a zillion lunches or come up with toddler activities.
 As your therapist, I will offer you …

-- I can offer a place for you to share your story where you will be met with empathy, understanding, and validation.
+- A safe space to share your story – where you’ll be met with empathy, understanding and validation.

-- I can offer you an opportunity to explore what isn’t working in order to identify small changes that could be made (without added demands on your time and energy).
+- An opportunity to explore what isn’t working in order to identify small changes that could be made – without added demands on your time and energy.

-- I can offer you a chance to address the SHAME and GUILT that often accompanies feeling burned out at home.
-(This resonates so deeply with me.)
+- A chance to address the shame and guilt that often accompany feeling burned out at home.

 I know, not as good as 5 nights of healthy, organic, pre-made meals, but you can see that I’m trying here. : )